-When a burning sensation that looks like a probable urinary infection, before heading to over-the-counter medicines or the doctor, you could try having a few drops of Tulsi decoction diluted with water twice or thrice a day.
-That usually helps solve the problem.
+When a burning sensation, that looks like a probable urinary infection, bugs you, instead of heading to over-the-counter (OTC) medicines or the doctor, first try having a few drops of Tulsi decoction diluted with water twice or thrice a day.
+This usually helps solve the problem.

 These leaves are known to fight cholesterol effectively & are also very low on calories.
 That makes the Tulsi Tea a perfect drink for those who are trying to lose weight.